 These programs are vocational and technical Programs.
 A High school diploma, GED, or equivalent from an accredited institution is required or student must have passed the ability to benefit on the Wonderlic Basic Skills Test prior to June 30, 2012.
-High school diplomas from foreign schools need to be evaluated by a Foreign Credential evaluator.
+High school diplomas from foreign schools need to be evaluated by a Foreign Credential evaluator that is a member of a recognized association (NACES, AICE, NAFSA, AEA, AACRAO).
 For Admission Requirements to be met, the evaluation results must be the equivalent of graduating from an accredited high school in the United States.